-Just because you carry a risk gene, it does not mean you will definitely develop the associated disease.
+Just because you carry a risk gene, it doesn’t mean you will definitely develop the associated disease.
 Many environmental factors interact with our genes and impact biological processes in our body.
-As a consequence, the risk for certain diseases can vary as a result of an individual’s day-to-day environment.
+As a consequence, the risk for certain diseases can vary as a result of a person’s day-to-day individual environment.
 The NOS3 gene is a good example of this effect.

 The NOS3 gene is a key player in the production of nitric oxide (NO), a signaling molecule best known for its actions as a vasodilator.
 Vasodilation refers to the relaxation of blood vessels which lowers blood pressure.
 Both high and low NO levels are associated with heightened disease risk.
 Reduced NO release can result in hypertension, atherosclerosis, and metabolic syndrome while heightened NO levels are associated with conditions including inflammation, acute liver dysfunction, and asthma.